thefuzz25/Alt_Portfolio/_posts/2022-04-30-Forget-the-Noun,-Do-the-Verb.md

 > “Oscar Wilde said that if you know what you want to be, then you inevitably become it – that is your punishment, but **if you never know, then you can be anything**.
 There is a truth to that.
 We are not nouns, we are verbs.
 I am not a *thing* – an actor, a writer – I am a person who *does* things – I write, I act – and I never know what I am going to do next.
 I think you can be imprisoned if you think of yourself as a noun.”
 >

 So many people think you have to first call yourself (say) an artist 👩‍🎨, know who you are and what you’re about, and *then* only you can start making art.
 No, no, no. You do the stuff first, then you can worry about what it is, who you are.
-The important thing is *the practice*.
+The important thing is 'the practice'.
 The doing.
 The verb.

 Because you know; we are made up of multitudes and we should embrace that, rather than sort of confining ourselves to a particular label 🏷.